-My goal is that Live Simply Natural be a resource to help you feel empowered when making food choices.
+My goal is for Live Simply Natural to be a resource to help you feel empowered when making food choices.
 I’m a big believer that eating a well-balanced diet is the best way to maintain good health.
-So I’m breaking down everything you need to know to unlocking the nutritional powerhouse of the most common whole food ingredients.
+So I’m breaking down everything you need to know to unlock the nutritional powerhouse of the most common whole food ingredients.
 Today I’m sharing one of my fall and winter time favorites – POMEGRANATES!

 Produce Guide: Pomegranates

 The ruby red pomegranate has been cultivated since ancient times.
 Categorized as a berry, the pomegranate fruit is red, and round and looks kind of like a red apple with a flower-shaped stem.
 The arils are what people eat — either raw or processed into pomegranate juice.

 Typically the pomegranates we get in the United States come from California and are in season from the end of September through November.
 Luckily, they store well and are often available through December and even into January some years.
 Each fruit holds up to 600 of those juicy, jewel-like seeds.
 The seeds are sweet, tart, and a great addition to salads and other dishes.
 Although they are known for their laborious removal from the inedible rind, it’s worth the effort for the seeds’ distinctive flavor and rich color.
 They have long added a hit of fruitiness to classic Middle Eastern dishes, but work well in all types of recipes, including salads, desserts, and cocktails.